pydantic/logfire/docs/integrations/stripe.md

 You can change the `level=INFO` to `level=DEBUG` to see even more details, like the response body.

 [Stripe]: https://stripe.com
-[Configure an HTTP Client]: https://github.com/stripe/stripe-python#configuring-an-http-client
+[Configuring an HTTP Client]: https://github.com/stripe/stripe-python#configuring-an-http-client
 [logging-section]: logging.md
 [requests-section]: requests.md
 [httpx-section]: httpx.md